tihsu99/analysis_tool/README.md

 python runlimits.py -c C --Couplings rtc08 -y run2  --Masses 200 300 350 400 500 600 700 800 900 1000 --outputdir [your/favoured/output/folder]
 python runlimits.py -c C --Couplings rtc10 -y run2  --Masses 200 300 350 400 500 600 700 800 900 1000 --outputdir [your/favoured/output/folder]
 ```
-Note: Generally, it would take > 1 day to finish the calculation for full run2 limit plots, thus, it would be good to run it on condor, and in the next-next section, we provide the steps to get script for condor, and take rtc0p4 full run2 limit plot for low regime (200-700GeV) for example.
+Note: Generally, it would take > 1 day to finish the calculation for full run2 limit plots.
+In section `6`, we provide the steps to get script for condor, and take rtc0p4 full run2 limit plot for low regime (200-700GeV) for example.

-## For impacts and pulls
+# 5. For impacts and pulls
 source runallchecks.sh SignalExtractionChecks2017 20161718 C datacards_ttc_run2/ttc_datacard_run2_SR_C_C_MA200_rtc04.txt

 source runallchecks.sh SignalExtractionChecks2017 2017 C datacards_ttc_2017/ttc_datacard_2017_SR_C_C_MA200_rtc04.txt

 Same as the case for combined one in limit plot calculation ,condor job is strongly suggested.
 You can see the instruction in next-next section.

+# 6. Condor Jobs

-#### Condor Jobs for limit plots
+## 6.1 Condor Jobs for limit plots
 The first step is create a Job_bus file (just a text file) with

 ```